Keyboard Scancodes

 IBM scancode set 2

 IBM scancode set 2 (sometimes called "AT" scancodes) was chronologically the last of the three numbered scancode sets introduced by IBM in the 1980s.
 It was introduced in 1984 with the IBM 5170 Personal Computer AT and its Model F keyboard, which means despite being a lower number, IBM scancode set 3 actually predates it by several months.
-Sets 2 and 3 are also very similar in that they (at least) share alphabet, number row, core numeric keypad, Enter/Return key, Shift key, Tab key, and spacebar key codes.
-These scancodes are transmitted via the serial-based 11-bit "AT-style" keyboard interface.
-Set 2 scancodes and the AT-style interface were reused for PS/2's standard functionality albeit with a different (but compatible with a simple adapter) plug.
+Sets 2 and 3 are also very similar in that they (at least) share alphabet, number row, core numeric keypad, Enter/Return key, Shift key, Tab key and spacebar key codes, but diverge in other areas.
+These scancodes are transmitted via the "AT" (exclusively) and "Enhanced" (by default) variants of the serial-based IBM PC Mode 2 protocol.

 Visualisation due to be loaded.
 If nothing appears, please ensure JavaScript is enabled.